duinomaker/HexoBlog/source/SICP/exercises/2.1/index.md

 ## Exercise 2.9

-For addition and abstraction of two intervals $I_1$ and $I_2\\,$, the width of the result is a function of the widths of the input.
-Namely
+For addition and abstraction of two intervals $I_1$ and $I_2$&hairsp;, the width of the result is a function of the widths of the input, namely

 $$\begin{aligned}2\cdot width&=[H(I_1)+H(I_2)]-[L(I_1)+L(I_2)]\\\\&=[H(I_1)-L(I_1)]+[H(I_2)-L(I_2)]\\\\&=width_1+width_2\\,,\end{aligned}$$